This project is for me to learn what it is that really catches my eyes when I wander around the city I live in.

-PS: I deliberately kept out of my framing those visual elements that make my city immediately recognisable, because they could interfere with my pictures, thus conveying a message I didn't mean.
+For that reason I deliberately kept out of my framing those typically Roman iconic elements that make Rome immediately recognisable, adding to my photos a meaning I wouldn't intend.

 I shot this one while visiting the Museum of Else and Elsewhere, in the suburbs of Rome.
 I didn't find anything that impressed me much in there.
 Until I saw this.